-Telephone the contact person listed on the site information form and arrange for an interview.
+Email your résumé and cover letter to the site contact person listed on PepPro.
+The contact person will then contact you to arrange an interview, if a position is open.
 Ask this person what you should bring to the interview and follow her or his instructions exactly.
 Be aware that some agencies conduct the initial interview over the phone.
-FAX or email your résumé to the contact person, if requested.